HasanShahzad1992/weather_classifier_image_processing/README.md

-Sure, here's a README.md file content for your project:

-markdown
-Copy code
 # Weather Image Classification

 This project focuses on training a machine learning model to classify weather conditions based on images.
 The model is trained on a large dataset containing images representing various weather conditions such as rain, sunshine, sandstorm, snow, etc. Once trained, the model can predict the weather condition of a given image.